mucommander/mucommander/readme.txt

  - System notifications (Growl under Mac OS X, System tray under other platforms) are sent when transfers are complete or an error has occurred
  - Added support for the NFS protocol
  - New 'Follow symlinks when changing current directory' option in the preferences
+ - New and improved theme editor, now allows to edit all theme attributes and to manage themes
+ - Mac OS X: 'Delete' can now move files to the system trash (enabled by default)

 Improvements:
  - Added 'Go to' buttons to 'Edit bookmarks', 'Edit credentials' and 'Show open connections' dialogs to go to the selected location